prometheus/prom2json/README.md

   {
     "name": "http_request_duration_seconds",
     "type": "HISTOGRAM",
+    "help": "This is a native histogram.",
-    "help": "More HTTP request latencies in seconds.", "metrics": [
+    "metrics": [
       {
         "labels": {